 offered my support to develop a Volunteer Management program for the Centre.
 My passion of service to God by serving other people brings me excitement as I pursue the opportunities ahead for our community and for Western Canada through Martha Retreat Centre.
 Speaking with the Sisters, we smile as we reminisce, they helped train me up to be the Executive Director of the Centre.
 Their continued support is invaluable as I learn to navigate through the work of the Centre.

-I retired last spring from the City of Lethbridge where my 30 year career centered emergency communications with Police, Fire, and EMS.
+I retired in 2020 from the City of Lethbridge where my 30 year career centered emergency communications with Police, Fire, and EMS.
 I also worked within an administrative support role for the Lethbridge Police Service for several years.
 I am a member of Toastmasters International, and facilitate faith based grief support groups.

 Loving being outside as much as possible, I enjoy fly fishing, RVing, and spending time with my incredible family.
 I am looking forward to the dynamics of this new role and continuing to serve the public, now in a completely different aspect, with community outreach and retreat based learning.
 I feel strongly that this position is an opportunity to continue my spiritual growth and to be a part of the vision of the Martha Retreat Centre.